Duchess Meghan’s Handwriting Has Changed Since She Met Harry, Says Expert

 Meghan Markle’s life completely changed after she met Prince Harry but has all of that change extended to her handwriting?
 One expert says yes.
-The Daily Mail reports that handwriting analyst, Traci Russell, has said that Duchess Meghan’s signature has noticeably changed since she started dating her new royal husband.
+The Daily Mail reports that handwriting analyst, Traci Russell, said that Duchess Meghan’s signature has noticeably changed since she started dating her new royal husband.

 To do her analysis, Russell compared Markle’s handwriting from a thank-you note she wrote to a fan in 2016 to her signature in a guestbook she signed when she and Harry visited Belfast in March 2018.
 Russell observed that Meghan’s writing in 2018 was more “informal” which reveals a more “relaxed” side to the former Suits actress.
 According to Russell, this shows that her relationship with Harry has made the “secretly sensitive” Meghan more “at ease.”

-‘It is apparent that Harry is having a very positive effect on Meghan, ‘she said.
-‘Meghan is much more sensitive than people realize, and with Harry’s royal clout and protection she has been able to relax and blossom more naturally and fulfill her desire to be a humanitarian and do “good deeds.”
+“It is apparent that Harry is having a very positive effect on Meghan,” she said.
+“Meghan is much more sensitive than people realize, and with Harry’s royal clout and protection she has been able to relax and blossom more naturally and fulfill her desire to be a humanitarian and do ‘good deeds.'”

 Rusell added that, based on her handwriting, one of the things that used to concern Meghan was financial security.
 But now that she’s with Harry, she doesn’t have to worry about that.
 This will allow her to “focus” on other parts of her life that she’s passionate about.

-‘Meghan’s old handwriting was formal, professional and polished but showed a lot of self-control and discipline, she had a real perfectionist’s streak,” Russell continued.
-‘She came across as being outwardly confident, and adept at creating a facade.’
+“Meghan’s old handwriting was formal, professional and polished but showed a lot of self-control and discipline, she had a real perfectionist’s streak,” Russell continued.
+“She came across as being outwardly confident, and adept at creating a facade.”

 But she observed that Meghan’s new signature was less “contrived” now that she was with Harry and much looser compared to her older, more calligraphic signature.